-We approach the health and rights crises faced by transgender sex workers holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions from our own community.
+LIPS Florida approach the health and rights crises faced by Trans people holistically using harm reduction, human rights principles, economic and social justice, along with a commitment to empowerment and pride in finding solutions within our own community.

-The next issue we address is health care and health resilience for transgender sex workers.
+The next issue we address is health care and health resilience for Transgender people.
 Our community is hypermarginalized and has a profound need for safe sex supplies and free/low cost healthcare to address both trans specific and holistic needs.

-We currently work on opening drop in centers and access to emergency housing with a path to permanent housing since so many in our LIPS community are without stable housing, deepening the cycle of disenfranchisement, discrimination and stigma..
+We currently work on opening drop in centers and access to emergency housing with a path to more permanent aolutions since so many in our community are without stable housing, deepening the cycle of disenfranchisement, discrimination and stigma.

-LIPS Tampa also advocates and educates to ensure the inclusion of transgender people in our society when creating programs and policies that affect our lives, and to address the criminalization of trans people because of anti-prostitution/anti-sex work and outdated HIV laws.
+LIPS Florida also advocates and educates to ensure the inclusion of Transgender people in our society when creating programs and policies that affect our lives, and to address the criminalization of trans people because of anti-prostitution/anti-sex work and outdated HIV laws.

 Meet the Team